ChiWang/DmpSW/README.md

         bash pre-install.sh

     2.  install whole DMPSW,
-        execute "scons" at current directory
-        Then, DMPSW will ask you where to install it, the default prefix=/usr/local
+        execute "scons" at where the mother SConstruct file is(where has all packages) Then, DMPSW will ask you where to install it, the default prefix=/usr/local

-    NOTE: If you want to re-install some certain packges, later execute "scons package=package_1,package_2,package_3" at current directory

 Set Environment

     1.  cd into /prefix
     2.  source bin/thisdmpsw.(c)sh
     then, if "echo $DMPSWSYS" is /prefix, Ok.

+##  re-install DMPSW

+    If you want to re-install some certain packges after you update some codes, execute "scons package=package_1,package_2,package_3" at where the mother SConstruct file is(where has all packages)

 ##  Development guide